node-prism/ngn/README.md

-# ecs-ngn
+# ngn

-an ecs framework
+An ecs framework for the web.

 # API overview